Fun Free Kindergarten Math Games!

 Not by rote learning!
 Think about your own understanding of real basic math.
 One favorite question I hear is this : Why does two and two make four?
 Of course, there's a technical high-falutin' answer that only math professors could be bothered with.
 But for everyone else?
 It just does!
 There's no why about it!

-I asked my little tyke a similar question the other day.
-He's been going to kindergarten for almost a year now.
-His kindergarten aims not just to teach kids to recite numbers, but to give the little angels a true sense of what numbers mean.
+I asked my little tyke a similar question one day.
+He had been going to kindergarten for almost a year.
+His kindergarten aimed not just to teach kids to recite numbers, but to give the little angels a true sense of what numbers mean.
 Wanting to see how well Melvin's teachers had done, I tested him.

 "Daddy, what's a pair?"